Code-Institute-Submissions/michael-takyi23-Quantum-Duels/README.md

 ## Purpose

 The goal of the site is to provide the user with an interactive classic online game.
+Quantum Duels follows the rules of Rock, Paper, Scissors, Lizard, Spock but with a quantum twist!
+Which gives the user the opportunity to test their skills and strategies against a quantum opponent (computer).

 ## UX Design